pierrehoch/website_pierrehochedez/docs/portfolio/projects/project-3.md

 ## Results

-The ChatLegalIA system delivered significant value:
+The AI system delivered significant value:

 - **Time Efficiency**: Reduced research time for legal document preparation by up to 70%.